Waist of maps measured via Urysohn width: Introduction

 \textit{Every continuous map $f: X^4 \to Y^1$ from a compact metric space to a graph has a fiber whose $1$-width is at least the $3$-width of $X$.} \item Another major result of this paper is Theorem~\ref{thm:bundle}, a family of examples of maps with small and topologically trivial fibers; here is the simplest case.

-\textit{There is a map $f: [0,1]^4 \to [0,1]$ with all fibers being topological $3$-balls and having arbitrarily small $2$-width.}
+\textit{There is a riemannian metric on $[0,1]^4$ that has substantial $3$-width but the fibers of the coordinate projection $f : [0,1]^4 \to [0,1]$ all have small $2$-width.}

 We sketch roughly the idea of the construction.
-The map $f$ is just a coordinate projection, and inside the fiber $f^{-1}(y) \simeq [0,1]^3$ the standard metric is modified as follows.
-Inside $f^{-1}(y) \simeq [0,1]^3$ consider the high-genus surface $\Sigma_y$, as in the example~\ref{cl:A}.
+For each $y \in [0,1]$, the standard metric inside the fiber $f^{-1}(y) \simeq [0,1]^3$ is modified as follows.
+Consider the high-genus surface $\Sigma_y \subset f^{-1}(y)$, as in the example~\ref{cl:A}.
 In its small tubular neighborhood, blow up the metric in the normal direction; then, squeeze the metric everywhere outside the tubular neighborhood.
 The result can be mapped to the suspension of $Z_0$ or $Z_1$ with small fibers.
 However, the entire space $[0,1]^4$ can be shown to have substantial $3$-width. \end{enumerate}

+It is worth noting that the theorems explained in this paper do not answer Prototype question completely.
+For example, imagine one has a map $X^{k^2} \to Y^{k-1}$ with topologically trivial fibers ($k \ge 3$), and with $\UW_{k^2-1}(X^{k^2}) = 1$.
+Theorem~\ref{thm:bundle} implies that it might happen that all the fibers have $(2k-1)$-width arbitrarily small.
+Theorem~\ref{thm:waistunconstrained} implies that there is a fiber $F$ with $\UW_{k-1}(F) \ge 1$.
+It is not clear though what can be said about the widths $\UW_d$ of the fibers in the range $k-1 < d < 2k-1$.